oracle/vagrant-projects/ContainerRegistry/README.md

 _Container Services_ Business Area.

 ## Quick start
-1. Clone this repository `git clone https://github.com/oracle/vagrant-boxes`
+1. Clone this repository `git clone https://github.com/oracle/vagrant-projects`
 1. Change into the `vagrant-boxes/ContainerRegistry` folder
 1. Run `vagrant up; vagrant ssh`

 Your local container registry is up and running!

 ## Configuration
-The Vagrantfile can be used _as-is_; there are a couple of parameters you can set to tailor the installation to your needs.
+The Vagrant project can be used _as-is_; there are a couple of parameters you can set to tailor the installation to your needs.

 ### How to configure